pinojs/pino/docs/API.md

     See [stdTimeFunctions](#stdTimeFunctions) for a set of available functions for passing in as a value for this option.
 Caution: any sort of formatted time will significantly slow down Pino's performance.
-  * `extreme` (boolean): Enables extreme mode, yields an additional 60% performance (from 250ms down to 100ms per 10000 ops).
-There are trade-off's should be understood before usage.
-See [Extreme mode explained](extreme.md).
-Default: `false`.
   * `level` (string): one of `'fatal'`, `'error'`, `'warn'`, `'info`', `'debug'`, `'trace'`; also `'silent'` is supported to disable logging.
 Any other value defines a custom level and requires supplying a level value via `levelVal`.